 Unresponsive DB Link

-In some cases, the executed stored procedure seems hanging, actually, it's still waiting for some message from the remote DB link, but with no luck.
+In some cases, the executed stored procedure seems hanging, actually, it's still waiting for some message from the remote DB link, but no luck.

 Sometimes, the symptom would be more obvious if databases are in a complicated or restrictive network environment that you are unable to do any change.